VictoriaChoy/victoriachoy.github.io/differentiatedinstruction.md

 - Providing appropriate levels of challenge and active engagement in rigorous, relevant and significant learning

+- Based on the principle of inclusive education

 ---

 ### Example of Differentiated Instruction and Assignments for a Transdisciplinary Unit (8-12 Years Old)